ricobuilds/fsboilerplatev2/README.md

 Src/ contains three folders that I've included:

 - 🗂 Components > host all the components that make up the dApp
-- ⚖ Context > host state management for data processing
+- ⚖ Context > host state management for data processing (Context o Redux)
 - ⛓ Hooks > may inc. my custom Hooks that I find useful for dApp development (NOTE: I'll add more occassionally)